-In this paper, we apply a quantitative line profile analysis to the Chandra grating spectrum of the early O supergiant, ζ Pup, the nearest O star to the Earth and a star that has long been used as a canonical example of an early O star with a strong radiation-driven wind.
+In this paper, we apply a quantitative line profile analysis to the Chandra grating spectrum of the early O supergiant, $\zeta$ Pup, the nearest O star to the Earth and a star that has long been used as a canonical example of an early O star with a strong radiation-driven wind.
 Previous analysis of the same Chandra data has established that the kinematics of the X-ray emitting plasma, as diagnosed by the line widths, is in good agreement with wind-shock theory, and that there are modest signatures of attenuation of the X-rays by the dominant cold wind component in which the shock-heated X-ray emitting plasma is embedded (Kramer et al. 2003).

-The work presented here goes beyond the profile analvsis reported in that paper in several respects.
-We analyze several lines left out of the original study that are weak, but which carry a significant amount of information.
+The work presented here goes beyond the profile analysis reported in that paper in several respects.
+We analyze many lines left out of the original study that are weak, but which carry a significant amount of information.
 We better account for line blends and are more careful to exclude those lines where blending cannot be adequately modeled.
 We model the continuum emission underlying each line separately from the line itself.
-We use a realistic model of the spectrometer's response and the telescope and detector effective area.
+We use a realistic model of the spectrometers' responses and the telescope and detector effective area.
 And we include the high energy grating (HEG) spectral data, where appropriate, to augment the higher signal-to-noise medium energy grating (MEG) data that Kramer et al. (2003) reported on.

-Implementing all of these improvements enables us to derive highly reliable values of the fiducial wind optical depth parameter, $\tau \equiv \kappa M / 4\pi R v{\infty}$, for each of sixteen emission lines or line complexes in the Chandra grating spectrum of ζ Pup.
-Using a custom-computed model of the wavelength-dependent wind opacity, we can fit a value of the mass-loss rate to the ensemble of τ values, and thereby determine the mass-loss rate of ζ Pup based on the observed X-ray emission line profiles.
+Implementing all of these improvements enables us to derive highly reliable values of the fiducial wind optical depth parameter, $\tau \equiv \kappa \dot{M}/4\pi R v{\infty}$ , for each of sixteen emission lines or line complexes in the Chandra grating spectrum of $\zeta$ Pup.
+Using a custom-computed model of the wavelength-dependent wind opacity, $\kappa$ , and values for the star's radius, $R$ , and wind terminal velocity, $v{\infty}$ , derived from UV and optical observations, we can fit a value of the mass-loss rate, $\dot{M}$ , to the ensemble of $\tau$ values, and thereby determine the mass-loss rate of $\zeta$ Pup based on the observed X-ray emission line profiles.

 In doing this, we also can verify that the wavelengthdependence of the profile-dependent optical depth values is consistent with that of the atomic opacity of the bulk wind, and inconsistent with a gray effective opacity.
-This would provide an independent line of evidence that the source of opacity in the soft X-ray is indeed the atomic opacity due to photoionization and would be in contrast to the predictions of highly porous wind models (Oskinova et al. 2006).
+This would provide an independent line of evidence that the source of opacity in the soft X-ray is indeed the atomic opacity due to photoelectric absorption and would be in contrast to the predictions of highly porous wind models (Oskinova et al. 2006).
 A porosity-dominated wind would have an opacity governed by the geometric cross section of optically thick clumps.
-Note that we could also briefly discuss the effects of porosity on profiles themselves, and our preliminary - and future - results on the porous profile fitting.
-Or we could bring it up only in the discussion, where it is now, albeit only briefly mentioned.
+Porosity's effects can also be seen in the shapes of individual line profiles (Oskinova et al. 2006; Owocki & Cohen 2006).
+Our preliminary results indicate that profile models that include porosity are not favored over ones that do not (Cohen et al. 2008).
+We will extend this result in a forthcoming paper but do not address the effect of porosity on line profile shapes directly in the current paper.
+Coauthors: should we keep these last three sentences about porous profiles?
+We address this briefly in the discussion section.